 Greetings and Welcome!

-I am a learning scientist and researcher affiliated with the Psychology Departments of the University of California San Diego and University of California Los Angeles.
+I am a Chancellor's Postdoctoral Fellow at the University of California Los Angeles, learning scientist, and researcher.
+I am also affiliated with the University of California San Diego.
 My research program, broadly defined, addresses questions of: (a) how do human beings learn and retain educationally relevant information? and (b) how can learning and memory be optimized to yield durable, long-lasting understanding and retention?
 This includes a focus on evidence-based learning techniques, including retrieval practice and interleaved practice.
 Previously, I completed my undergraduate studies via the Early Entrance Program at California State University Los Angeles and my graduate studies at the University of California San Diego.
 My research has been supported by an NSF Graduate Research Fellowship, an APA Early Graduate Student Researcher Award, and an NIMH T34 Pre-Doctoral Ruth L. Kirschstein National Research Service Award.
 I can be reached at: firstname.lastname@example.org.